• Skip to primary navigation

 8. Let cool in pan for 5 minutes before removing the cupcakes and transferring to a wire rack to cool completely.

-9. Frost with your favourite frosting.
+9. Frost with your favorite frosting.

 Notes